International Poetry Competition 2024

 Enter for the chance to win $100!

-Welcome to our first international poetry competition of 2024!
-We’re looking for all kinds of nature poetry.
-You are welcome to submit anything from eco / environmental poetry to pastoral poetry.
+Welcome to our second international poetry competition of 2024!
+We’re looking for all kinds of poetry on the theme of Fracture.
 As always, we encourage you to bend the rules with both content and form…

-1. There will be one prize winner.
+There will be one prize winner.
 The winning poet will receive a prize of $100, plus publication of their poem as a standalone piece on Free the Verse.
-Payment will be made via bank transfer or PayPal.
+Payment will be made via PayPal.

 Not ready to enter just yet?
 Sign up for reminders: